thefrontside/effection/website/docs/guides/blog.md

 }
 ```

+> Note: we could have used `Promise.all` for this, the resulting behaviour
+> would be the same.

 It looks like the `fetchSomeUsers` function is nice and self contained, but it
 is really not.
 We start fetching two users, but both of those fetches are in no
 way tied to the `fetchSomeUsers` function.
 They run in the background, and no